top of page

 The adjective 'favorable' is derived from its root word, 'favor,' which in turn, has its origins in the Latin word 'favorem,' meaning 'goodwill' or 'kindness.'
 Over time, in both Old French and Middle English, 'favor' came to signify an act of kindness or support.
 When the suffix '-able' is added to 'favor,' it transforms it into 'favorable,' indicating a quality or condition characterized by the presence of goodwill or positive regard.
 Therefore, the etymology of 'favorable' highlights its connection to notions of advantage, benefit, or positivity, emphasizing a state or circumstance that is marked by the presence of favorable conditions or favorable treatment.

-Quiz: Find the meaning of the adjective favorable:
+Find the correct meaning of the adjective favorable:

 Try Again!